nicksstapleton/blog/_posts/2023-11-02-logos-november.md

 Here are a few of the titles we’re most excited about, up to 40% off:

 - Hermeneia and Continental Commentaries (74 vols.)
-- Dietrich Bonhoeffer Works Collection | DBW (17 vols.)
+- Dietrich Bonhoeffer Works Collection (17 vols.)
 - Fortress Press Pauline Studies Collection (35 vols.)
 - Plus dozens of individual volumes and commentary mini-bundles.